 The right to buy a stated number of shares of stock at a predetermined price (the strike price) before a specified date.

-Generally, everything an individual owns and uses for personal purposes, pleasure, or investment.
+Generally, everything an individual owns and uses for personal purposes, pleasure, business, or investment.

 The unpaid interest on a loan that the lender adds to the outstanding principal balance of the loan.

 Generally, wages paid by cash, checks, money orders, or equivalent means.
-Cash wages do not include the value of food, lodging, clothing, or other such noncash items given to an employee.
+While wages do include the value of food, lodging, clothing, or other such noncash items given to an employee, cash wages do not.

 The damage, destruction, or loss of property resulting from an identifiable event that is sudden, unexpected, or unusual.

-A payment to the custodial parent for a child that is specifically designated as child support or treated as specifically designated as child support under a divorce or separation instrument.
+A payment to the custodial parent for a child that is specifically designated as child support by the courts or under a divorce or separation instrument.

 An individual who has been certified by a licensed health care practitioner within the previous 12 months as one of the following: (1)an individual who is unable, for at least 90 days, to perform at least two activities of daily living without substantial assistance from another individual due to loss of functional capacity (activities of daily living are eating, toileting, transferring, bathing, dressing, and continence), or (2) an individual who requires substantial supervision to be protected from threats to health and safety due to severe cognitive impairment.

-An employee (other than a minister or member of a religious order) of a church or qualified church-controlled organization that is exempt from employer Social Security and Medicare taxes.
+An employee (other than a minister or member of a religious order) of a religious group or qualified church-controlled organization that is exempt from withholding Social Security and Medicare taxes.
 These individuals must pay their own Social Security and Medicare taxes using Schedule SE.

-Annuity benefits that are paid primarily under the Civil Service Retirement System or the Federal Employees Retirement System.
+Retirement benefits for federal government employees.
+These are paid primarily under the Civil Service Retirement System or the Federal Employees Retirement System.

 Generally, a corporation that, at any time during the last half of the tax year, has more than 50% in value of its outstanding stock directly or indirectly owned by five or fewer people.
 This type of corporation is generally not a personal service corporation.